rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.isSignalThresholdChangeEnabled"></a>
 ## *isSignalThresholdChangeEnabled <sup>method</sup>*

-Checks whether `onWifiSignalThresholdChanged` event is enabled or not.
+Returns whether `onWifiSignalThresholdChanged` event is enabled or not.

 ### Parameters